Netball in Australia

 In Australia 80% of all netball played is played at netball clubs.
 The number of Netball Clubs around Australia has been in decline since the 1940s.
 Between 1985 and 2003, only two Western Australian towns decreased the distance that Netball players had to travel in order to compete; these towns were Brookton and Pingelly.
 Prior to the creation of the trans-Tasman ANZ Championship in 2013, the National Netball League was the major competition in Australia.
 It included teams from the Australian Capital Territory, New South Wales, Queensland, Victoria, South Australia and Western Australia.
-After the 2016 ANZ Championship season, Netball Australia pulled out of that competition and established Suncorp Super Netball as the country's new top league.
+After the 2016 ANZ Championship season, Netball Australia pulled out of that competition and established the Super Netball league as the country's new top league.

 The Netball demographic profile is a 18 to 24 year old, unmarried, Australian-born, female who is employed full-time.
 The average Netball player in New South Wales has played the game for 10.8 years.
 Most New South Wales based school-aged Netball players play at school and with friends.
 Girls from non-English speaking backgrounds were more likely to play for fun than their English speaking counterparts, who often played for their school or parents.
 Non-English speaking girls were less likely to have mothers who played netball, 18.2%, compared to 35.2% for their English speaking counterparts.
 Most New South Wales based adult players played netball for fun, and for the physical benefits of the sport.

 The country has hosted several major important international netball events including: